Worth Feeling

 Your Emotions Are Trying to Tell You Something

 Somewhere along the way, most of us learned to treat our emotions as something to manage, suppress, or push through.
-You may come to therapy nervous about how your emotional experience will be treated—worried it will feel self-indulgent or circular, an endless excavation that leads nowhere.
-Or perhaps the opposite: wondering how you'll survive actually sitting with what's there.
+You may come to therapy nervous about how your emotional experience will be treated—worried it will feel self-indulgent or circular, like an endless excavation that leads nowhere.
+Or perhaps the opposite: wondering how you'll survive sitting with what's really there.

 It's a fair question.
 Here's why it matters.